kennysmithed/oels2022/oels_practical_wk8.md

 As with last week, we'd like to give you an opportunity to try to build (parts of) this experiment yourself, and we'll provide you with a template that we pre-built for you so you can focus on the more interesting parts of the experiment.

-You need a bunch of files for this experiment - html and js files for several versions of the experiment, *two* php files (for saving CSV and audio data, and also reading in trial lists), plus various folders containing images, sounds, trial lists etc. Again, rather than downloading them individually, download the following zip file and then uncompress it into your usual jspsych folder:
+You need a bunch of files for this experiment - html and js files for several versions of the experiment, *two* php files (for saving CSV and audio data, and also reading in trial lists), plus various folders containing images, sounds, trial lists etc. Again, rather than downloading them individually, download the following zip file:
 - <a href="code/confederate_priming.zip" download> Download confederate_priming.zip</a>

-As usual, extract this and copy the folder into your practicals on the jspsychlearning server - since data (including audio) won't save if you run it locally, by this point you really want to be at least testing everything on the server.
+As usual, extract this and copy the folder into your practicals folder on the jspsychlearning server - since data (including audio) won't save if you run it locally, by this point you really want to be at least testing everything on the server.
 Furthermore, there are a couple of things to note before you can run our implementation of the code:
-- Our code will save audio files to a subfolder of `server_data` called `audio` - so you need to create such a subfolder.
+- Our code will save audio files to a subfolder of `server_data` called `audio` - so you need to create that subfolder.
 You can create new folders in cyberduck quite easily, but you have to create this new folder in exactly the right way to make sure the folder permissions (rules about who can write to the folder) are set correctly, otherwise your audio won't save.
 Go to your `server_data` folder in cyberduck and go into the folder (i.e. double-click it) so your cyberduck window looks like this - note that my navigation bar shows me I am in `/home/ksmith7/server_data`, yours will show you as in `/home/UUN/server_data` depending on what your UUN is.
 ![cyberduck in server_data](images/create_audio_folder.png)
 Then click the "action" button (with the cog), select the "New folder..." option and call the new folder `audio` (with that exact name, i.e. lower-case first letter).
 That should create a folder in the correct place with the correct permissions!
 - You may need to use Chrome for the audio recording to work reliably - feel free to try out other browsers, but if the audio recording doesn't work, try it in Chrome first before seeking our help!